 Start exploring the perimeter

 You don’t even have to stop for nighttime when you do this.
 Simply craft a torch and keep running along the edge.
 Don’t stop at all during this time, and be sure to avoid running into spiders’ nests.
-It’s especially important to know that you shouldn’t stop at all in swamps, or else the tentacles will come out and kill you.
+It’s especially important to know that you shouldn’t stop in swamps, or the tentacles will come out and kill you.

 Things to look for